A Probabilistic Model to Estimate Number Densities from Column Densities in Molecular Clouds

 The properties of the n- and N-PDFs have been well characterized theoretically in previous studies.
-The width of the log-normal component has been found to depend on the Mach-number and nature of the turbulence \citep{Burkhart2012, Federrath2008}.
+The width of the log-normal component has been found to depend on the Mach number and nature of the turbulence \citep{Burkhart2012, Federrath2008}.
 The power-law component is due to self-gravitating gas, with the transition point between the self-gravitating and turbulent components and the slope of the power-law depending on the star formation threshold of the cloud and the star formation rate \citep{Girichidis2014, Burkhart2018, Chen2018, Burkhart2019,Appel2023}.
 While these previous studies have decomposed the N-PDF (or n-PDF) into a log-normal turbulent and power-law gravitational component to separate out regions of the cloud into turbulence or gravity-dominated regions, the method presented here uses the information encoded in the N-PDF to decompose each pixel along the line of sight.
 In this way, it treats the turbulent component of the N-PDF as a bulk probability function to sample the column density, biased by the observed column density at each pixel.
-Thus, we note that we do not aim to reproduce or explain the N-PDF, but to exploit the known physics encoded in it for our line-of-sight decomposition.
+Thus, we note that we do not aim to reproduce or explain the N-PDF but to exploit the known physics encoded in it for our line-of-sight decomposition.

-\subsection{Physical Model}
+\subsection{Physical model}

-We build a simple analytic probabilistic model to relate an observed column density to charactersitic number densities.
+We built a simple analytic probabilistic model to relate an observed column density to charactersitic number densities.
 The general schematic of the model is shown in Figure \ref{fig:schematic}.
-Along a given line of sight, the column density through the cloud is broken into two components: 1) a turbulence dominated component along the line of sight, denoted as the ``turbulent'' column density and 2) a gravitationally dominated component, denoted as the ``gravitational'' column density (annotated as the blue cube in Figure \ref{fig:schematic}).
+Along a given line of sight, the column density through the cloud is broken into two components: 1) the turbulence-dominated component along the line of sight, denoted as the ``turbulent column density'' and 2) a gravitationally dominated component, denoted as the ``gravitational column density'' (annotated as the blue cube in Figure \ref{fig:schematic}).